 Admission is free.

-On September 10, 2018 there wil be an excursion for the participants of IMAL to musical important places in Weimar.
+On August 28, 2022 there wil be an excursion for the participants of IMAL to musically important places in Weimar.

 Pavel Gililov, who received his training as a student in the legendary Russian school of piano playing, is highly respected today as one of its exponents and champions.